DiproMondal/ECommerce_Cosmetics_ExploratoryAnalysis/README.md

 # Data Annlysis Project with Dask on E-commerce Events History of a cosmetic shop

-This project is a groupwork with four members.
+This project is a groupwork with five members.
 The main purpose of this project is to clean, tidy and make analysis with a big dataset (2GB) using **Dask**.

 The tools that we use are: